seongcho1/kaggle-30days-of-ML/README.md

 #### 💡 What You’ll Learn

 One of the best things about Python is the vast number of high-quality custom libraries that have been written for it.
 In **Lesson 7 (Working with External Libraries)**, you’ll learn how to access this pre-written code and use it in your own work.

+## 📋 Day 08 Assignment

+1. [Read this tutorial](https://notifications.google.com/g/p/AD-FnExcQSYmLJymvWt9D5k426vhpDl31L1_rJYOTuHw6Q7MqCiTaFGZ_X3-eomywr4pBJ4uF0Z9DewpQgMoo5NwMpMagtUwxiTVQaB1rBt7mykbyFzDaJfbfvenP0xOYT1IO6GPYz59cd6BzyJ6R4YbTy_6LAjhQVTkt_whqMgM8DFc-iUc7e38xo_dG6BrclAgqaEHVpdpKzDH4laeRCfirbaSVPJNXvxbJfWN) (from Lesson 1 of the Intro to ML course)
+2. [Read this tutorial](https://notifications.google.com/g/p/AD-FnExUV055dgpJ0OMl7z3UVofPGNVaasI6uBwKeZQrJJrp4O4oWCCWLUQzhJJEQE4ctdX3OjijtiVAHqVKjLLw9vpt3JPs7fVNGedbjNyY2lNRc4DoErwLaQt6ze_eAKXLjWP5qWVI7HT0On1xv6_mfGZvoHMBPsfgfg-yTehfPYY5-ma_64vGdny4Vk5HiRs-SPGWD6bJJBuy08nb8l_6eUICCHeOeFiMkxPKiUhpdwMIhw) (from Lesson 2 of the Intro to ML course)
+3. [Complete this exercise](https://notifications.google.com/g/p/AD-FnEzZwFu1o0rnQuKoYELkafVGUAWutJnKGe6TJSc_eNSqWgr0ct2i_rxPPJ05OU9e1Ks2HTpHKu5XIukjSh5R3NVm0Cfk8J0sl7wpMUQGDNJmW4GG1bCsTSExYfJ9GWXSc3rbWxGIKHUqVZSS03SlHlPe5TXr_YcHUfVMOkep2wa0wDdC25b3BCL5jE3wd6fc8ViH1Du0P3UPjyfRReFNa6Yrkvo) (from Lesson 2 of the Intro to ML course)

+#### 💡 What You’ll Learn

+In **Lesson 1 (How Models Work)**, you will start at the very beginning: what exactly is “machine learning”, and how is it used in the real world?
+You’ll learn the answers to these questions and explore the basics of decision trees, as you start to build a strong foundation for some of the most cutting-edge techniques in data science.

+In **Lesson 2 (Basic Data Exploration)**, you’ll learn all about pandas, the primary tool used by data scientists for exploring and manipulating data.
+Then, you’ll use your new knowledge to examine a dataset of home prices.